Jesuit Music Ministry

 The Jesuit Music Ministry (JMM) is a Philippines-based producer and publisher of music for use in the liturgy of the Roman Catholic church.
 It also manages a group of artists and composers, whose works are widely used in the liturgy of the Holy Mass in the Philippines.
 It is based in the Jesuit Ateneo de Manila University in Quezon City.

+History

 The Jesuit Ateneo produced its first successful composer in the person of Fr.
 Eduardo Hontiveros, SJ, whose works (first published in the 1960s) were used in various Catholic rites throughout the country (among his familiar compositions is the Papuri sa Diyos).
 Other Jesuit priests and religious men followed suit, among which were: